raganwald/javascript-allonge/manuscript/markdown/References and Rebinding/recipes/flip.md

       };
     };

-Let's consider the case whether we have a `map` function of our own, perhaps from the [allong.es](http://allong.es) library, perhaps from [Underscore](http://underscorejs.org).
+Let's consider the case whether we have a `map` function of our own, perhaps from the [allong.es] library, perhaps from [Underscore](http://underscorejs.org).
 We could write our function something like this:

+[allong.es]: https://github.com/raganwald/allong.es "Free recipes from JavaScript Allongé"

     function mapWith (fn) {
       return function (list) {